 A preliminary paper on principles and concepts for the design of the fish passage facilities at the Sambor alternative proposed by NHI has been produced by Dr. Martin Mallen-Cooper, a NHI project’s team member.
 Entitled “Fish Passage at Sambor Dam: Preliminary Design Criteria and Concepts,” the approach of the paper is to base the design and operational parameters on the key aspects of the life history of the migratory fish that pass the Sambor site, both upstream and downstream.
 It has been used to inform the discussions with the Cambodian counterparts.

 In addition, a study on “Operating Policies to Improve Sediment and Fish Passage, and Implications for Energy Production” has been conducted by NHI’s technical team to serve the purpose of comparing energy production at the original Sambor plan to the alternative concept with 3 measures for maximizing (i) sediment passage, (ii) upstream/downstream fish passage, and (iii) downstream egg/larvae passage implemented.
 Preliminary results show the optimal sediment passage policy is by bypassing sediment during monsoon, sluicing non-bypassed sediment during monsoon and flushing every 15 years.
 The analysis concludes that sediment management and fish passage will not significantly reduce mean annual energy production.

-- Expected output: Comparative assessment of two alternatives for Sambor, showing tradeoffs between hydropower production and fish survival.
+- Expected output: Comparative assessment of alternatives for Sambor, showing tradeoffs between hydropower production and fish survival.